thomasdondorf/puppeteer-cluster/README.md

 # Puppeteer Cluster

 Create a cluster of puppeteer workers.
 This library spawns a pool of Chromium instances via [Puppeteer] and helps to keep track of jobs and errors.
 This is hepful if you want to crawl multiple pages or run tests in parallel.
-Puppeteer Cluster takes care of reusing Chromium and retrying in case of errors.
+Puppeteer Cluster takes care of reusing Chromium and restarting the browser in case of errors.

+###### What does this library do?

+* Handling of crawling errors
+* Auto restarts the browser in case of a crash
+* Can automatically retry if a job fails
+* Different concurrency models to choose from (pages, contexts, browsers)
+* Simple to use, small boilerplate
+* Progress view and monitoring statistics

 ## Install

-Install puppeteer (if you not already have it installed), with at least version 1.5.
+Install puppeteer:

 `npm install --save puppeteer`

-Install Puppeteer cluster
+Install puppeteer-cluster (currently tested with Node.js versions >= 8.10):

 `npm install --save puppeteer-cluster`

-Currently tested with node versions >= v8.10.0.

 ## Usage

 The following is a typical example of using puppeteer-cluster.
 A cluster is created with 2 concurrent workers.
 Then a task is defined which includes going to the URL and taking a screenshot.
-We then wait for the cluster to idle and close it.
+We then queue two jobs and wait for the cluster to finish.

 ```js
 const { Cluster } = require('puppeteer-cluster');